waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 ![uv mapping](./uv_mapping.png)

+**Fig.2.**

 The idea is to design a function that takes variable in $ [0,1]^2 $ and out put uv coordinates on the map, the coordinates follows the distribution of our target pdf, which means the coordinates are more in bright area, and less in dark area.

 With this idea, we can design the function as following:

- Calculate pdf value of each pixel on environment map, since we only care about the luminance not the color of light, we can convert environment map into grayscale image and calculate pdf using:
+First, we need to calculate pdf value of each pixel on environment map, since we only care about the luminance not the color of light, we can convert environment map into grayscale image and calculate pdf using:

 $$